sarasrking/Network-Know-How/Episode 2.md

 Digital subscriber line (DSL) service provides a connection to the Internet through the telephone network.
 Asymmetric digital subscriber line (ADSL) is a type of DSL technology.
 In ADSL, bandwidth and bit rate are said to be asymmetric, meaning greater *toward* the customer premises (downstream) than the reverse (upstream).
 ADSL2+ extends the capability of basic ADSL by doubling the number of downstream channels.
 The data rates can be as high as 24 Mbit/s downstream and up to 1.4 Mbit/s upstream.

 ADSL2+ service is most commonly offered in highly-populated metropolitan areas and subscribers must be in close geographical locations to the provider in order to receive ADSL2+.
-The further the subscirber is from the telephone exchange.
+The further the subscriber is from the telephone exchange the slower the connection.

 ADSL2+ has a maximum potential download speed of 24Mbps.
 Most ADSL2+ connections are much slower: the average Australian ADSL speed is just 8Mbps.